Televisa to learn fate of Iusacell deal next week

+* Regulators have now made final decision but not announced it yet

-MEXICO CITY Mexican regulators will likely notify broadcaster Televisa and cell phone company Iusacell next week of their decision on whether the two companies can join forces to expand business in the phone market, a source told Reuters.
+MEXICO CITY, June 7 Mexican regulators will likely notify broadcaster Televisa and cell phone company Iusacell next week of their decision on whether the two companies can join forces to expand business in the phone market, a source told Reuters.

 Mexico's Federal Competition Commission (Cofeco) made a final decision on Wednesday about whether Televisa's planned $1.6 billion purchase of half of Iusacell can go forward but did not make the ruling public.